jusw/ssdocs/config.rst

     admin permission can start and stop SpreadServe processes via the dashboard, and upload new spreadsheets to the repository via the repository page.

-* ``ssroot``: defaults to the value of the ``SSROOT`` environment variable.
-It is unlikely you'll need to change this.
-* ``DefaultRepoDir``: path for the repository RealTimeWebServer serves as ``/repository.html``.
-Uploaded spreadsheets are saved here.
-When you click the ``Load`` button on the Dashboard page you're offered a list of the repository contents to load.
-* ``AideName``: process name used for rtwebsvr.py in the dashboard.
-* ``DefaultProcessName``: process name used for rtwebsvr.py when no command line parameters are supplied in a command line launch.
-* ``DefaultCmdLine``: command line parameters used when they're not supplied at the command line.

 **SpreadServe Command line parameters**